8T4/gwtdo/README.md

 See the complete code [here](https://github.com/8T4/gwtdo/tree/main/src/Samples/Gwtdo.Sample.Test/NaturalLanguange).

+## Run the test and validate your code with Specification Matching
+Specifiation Matching is a set of features of the DSL `GWTDO` composed of two functionalities: a) **the correspondence between specification and mapping**; b) and the **correspondence between the mapping and the function**. as the following codes illustrate:

-## Correspondence between specification and mapping
+### Correspondence between specification and mapping

 It is the function responsible for maintaining the integrity between the specification and the mapping.
 Let's assume that developer ( bob 👨 ) changes the code `I have 100 shares of MSFT stock` to `I have 99 shares of MSFT stock`.
 Running this test results in a failure: